KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: False, Available since: 1.12

-Set this option to `true` in order to have kdesrc-build run `make uninstall` directly before running
+Set this option to `true` in order to have kde-builder run `make uninstall` directly before running
 `make install`.